Prospero

 The Major-Domo

 Architect and overseer of the Estate.
-Projects, agents, tools, file management, and the governance that keeps the whole operation running with quiet authority.
+Projects, agents, tools, providers, and the orchestration that keeps the whole operation running with quiet authority—and a considered word at the table when project context or routing warrant it.

 Learn more →